Asynchronousx/CUDA-MLP/README.md

 ```
 And that's it!

+## CUDA Strategy
+The strategy to parallelize is deeply discussed in the source code.
+Briefly explained, the Quadro K5000 do not offer much computational power and in terms of thread per block, we used a 32x32 configuration (NVIDIA maximum standard), hence 1024 threads per block.
+The creation of blocks is based on the matrix dimension and it scales the higher the dimension get.
+Obviously, for a small matrices (i.e: 4x4, 6x6, 8x8) there will be some threads that will not work since they'll not need to compute anything.
+This may adds some idle computation cost times in smaller models configurations.
+The entire CUDA code is explained in the ```cuda.cu``` file, which the matrix (and the network library) uses.

 ## Additional information
 If you want to know more about why and how something works in the code, you can refer to the code itself to know more.
 It's <b>detailed and extensively commented</b> to an extent where the actual explanation doubles the lines of real code!